redgeoff/squadron/README.md

 TODO
 ---
-Throttler and Debouncer (not yet included in this repo are essential), but can't something like the following be used in place of Synchronizer??
-Any benefit to using Synchronizer or should it be refactored out?
+The Throttler and Debouncer are essential, but can't something like the following be used in place of the Synchronizer??
+Any benefit to using the Synchronizer or should it be refactored out?

 ```js
 var synchronizer = Promise.resolve();